Skip to navigation

 Alexandra Beach

 Noosa is simply lovely.
 It's an upmarket and fairly yuppie holiday spot, just over 100km north of Brisbane at the northern tip of the Sunshine Coast.
-I hadn't been expecting anything – it has a particularly small National Park covering various picturesque spots, but not a lot else – but the atmosphere was spot on.
-I don't know what it was that made Noosa feel so different from the comparatively tacky Hervey Bay, or the overtly touristy Cairns, but it felt more like a holiday-spot version of Cardwell than a Sunshine Coast package trap.
-Perhaps it was the atmospheric restaurants, which I couldn't afford to visit, but which looked pleasant.
-Perhaps it was the incredible weather: after the, er, variety of Fraser Island's weather (which is only just north of Noosa) the cloudless blue skies were paradise.
-And perhaps it was the National Park, which turned out to be small, yes, but perfectly formed with its Magnetic Island-esque beaches1, good walking tracks2 and wondrous headlands.
-Noosa recharged my batteries after the exertions of k'gari, ready for the final push back to Brisbane.
+I hadn't been expecting anything much – it has a particularly small National Park covering various picturesque spots, but not a lot else – but the atmosphere was spot on.
+I don't know what it was that made Noosa feel so different from the comparatively tacky Hervey Bay or the overly touristy Cairns, but it felt more like a holiday version of Cardwell than a Sunshine Coast package trap.
+Perhaps it was down to all the enticing restaurants, which I couldn't afford to visit, but which looked very pleasant.
+Or perhaps it was the incredible weather; after the unpredictable rains of Fraser Island (which is only just north of Noosa) the cloudless blue skies were paradise.

 Hell's Gates, Noosa